randdusing/cordova-plugin-bluetoothle/readme.md

 * PhoneGap 3.0.0 or higher
 * Android 4.3 or higher

-## Current Limitations ##
+* Device hardware must be certified for Bluetooth LE. i.e. Nexus 7 2012 doesn't support Bluetooth LE after upgrading to 4.3 or higher without a modification.

-* Can only connect to a single device at a time, don't plan to support multiple devices in the near future
+## Limitations ##

-* All read, write and subscribe operations must be done sequentially, don't plan to support parallel operations in the near future
+* Can only connect to a single device at a time.
+Eventually I'll test out the feasibility of multiple devices.
-* Lacks support for writing descriptors unless using Heart Rate Services, changes coming soon
+* All read, write and subscribe operations must be done sequentially.
+Based on this thread (http://stackoverflow.com/questions/18011816/has-native-android-ble-gatt-implementation-synchronous-nature), Android Bluetooth LE support seems sychronous.
 * No iOS support, but coming soon

 ## Installation ##